Business Water Price Increase 2023

 The yellow retail fee of £75.90 is the default charge levied by Castle Water for their work of conducting meter readings, providing customer services and billing the customer.
 The £75.90 represents the maximum that Castle Water can charge under Group One rules within the Retail Exit Code.

 The key question is whether the £75.90 is sufficient for Castle Water to perform its duties as a business water supplier.
-As we’ll see in the next section, there are significant differences in how high the different parties think this default retail fee should be.
+As we’ll see in the next section, there are significant differences in how high the parties think this default retail fee should be.

-The competing recommendations for the 2023 water price rise
+The competing recommendations for the 2024 water price rise

 Ofwat